AliRezaJoodi/AVR_Projects/DisplayWithLED_8x8_Expandable/README.md

 MCU:		ATmega32A

-Note: Included simulator, schematic and PCB layout with Proteus
+Note: Included simulator, schematic and PCB layout with Proteus.
-Note: It's a prototype and should get better
+Note: It's a prototype and should get better.

 ### Folder and Files Description
 It has included: